kencx/keyb/README.md

 Refer to the defaults provided in `examples` for more details.

+### Search

+- Enter search mode with `/` to perform fuzzy filtering on all rows
+- Exit search mode again with `Esc`
+- `Alt + d` clears the current filter

+To perform filtering on section headings only, prefix the search with `h:`.
+This will return all matching section headings with their respective rows.

 ### Configuration
 A config file is generated on the first run of `keyb`.